The Community-Engaged Research Framework

 For inquiries, email:

-This Equity Brief describes the Community-Engaged Research Framework and highlights strategies for applying the principles of the Framework in practice.
-The Framework consists of six principles, grounded in theory and practice, that inform community engagement.
+This research brief describes the Community-Engaged Research Framework and highlights strategies for applying the principles of the Framework in practice.
+The Framework consists of six principles, grounded in theory and practice, which inform community engagement.
 It serves as a conceptual model to guide researchers in authentically engaging community members and organizations in social and behavioral science research.

 Introduction

-This Equity Brief describes the Community-Engaged Research (CEnR) Framework, or “the Framework,” six principles for engaging communities throughout the full research process and strategies for applying the principles in practice.
-The Framework is grounded in theory and existing community engagement literature and frameworks (e.g., inclusive research, community-based participatory research, community-based participatory action research, community-directed research, emancipatory research).[1-6] It serves as a conceptual model for researchers and communities to use to authentically engage each other in social and behavioral science research.
+This Research Brief describes the Community-Engaged Research (CEnR) Framework, or “the Framework,” six principles for engaging communities throughout the full research process and strategies for applying the principles in practice.
+The Framework is grounded in theory and existing community engagement literature and frameworks (e.g., community-based participatory research, community-based participatory action research, participatory health research, community-driven research, the Engagement, Governance, Access, and Protection (EGAP) Framework), work from organizations like the Centers for Disease Control & Prevention (CDC) Agency for Toxic Substances and Disease Registry (ATSDR), Michigan Public Health Institute (MPHI), Patient-Centered Outcomes Research Institute (PCORI), and the New York City Department of Health and Mental Hygiene, and NORC experience on multiple projects, including NORC’s work with the Chicago Community Alliance.
+It serves as a conceptual model for researchers and communities to use to authentically engage each other in social and behavioral science research.

 Community-Engaged Research